soumildatta/soumildatta.github.io/_pages/cv.md

 {% include base_path %}

-This is a VERY shortened form of my CV.
+This is a shortened form of my CV.
 Contact me if you would like my full CV.

 Education
 ======